Chinese Mid-Autumn Festival Movies and Videos for Kids

 Mid Autumn Moon Festival

-Grab some popcorn (or mooncakes) and relax on the couch!
+Grab some popcorn (actually, mooncakes) and relax on the couch!
 Let’s learn how to celebrate the Chinese Mid-Autumn Festival through movies and videos.
 Here are the best movies and videos about the Mid-Autumn Moon Festival 中秋节 / 中秋節 for kids in Chinese and English.

 Videos about Chinese Mid-Autumn Moon Festival - history of the holiday, Chinese cultural traditions, moon songs, moon cake cooking videos and recipes.
 Languages: English, Mandarin, Cantonese